Tobacco's Coups

 When Media Swooned In the Arms of Tobacco

-One of many interesting stories in the history of tobacco is how the industry influenced investigative news reports back in the 1990's when reporters started uncovering the "dirty secrets" of the cigarette business.
-Investigative reports from major TV stations were squelched when reporters revealed the tobacco companies' knowledge about the health dangers of smoking.
+One of many interesting stories in the history of tobacco is how the industry influenced news reports back in the 1990's when reporters started uncovering the "dirty secrets" of the cigarette business.
+Major TV stations squelched stories when reporters divulged the tobacco companies' knowledge about the health dangers of smoking.
 Tobacco companies took advantage of the networks' business aspirations and fears about getting sued, while certain media companies, motivated by profit, complied by shutting down controversial investigative reporting.
 Together, the tobacco industry and the media industry stifled public knowledge about the risks of smoking.

-The 1990's was only last decade...but people tend to forget.
+The 1990's was only last decade, just yesterday, but people tend to forget.
 Pieces of this story can be found on internet, for instance here and here and here.
 In his recent book The Cigarette Century: The Rise, Fall, and Deadly Persistence of the Product That Defined America (2007).1, Allan Brandt chronicles the story of how two major television stations capitulated to the tobacco industry.

 In 1994 ABC News show Day One, aired a report called "Smoke Screen".
-The trailer for the segment told how companies "spiked" cigarettes with extra doses of tobacco.
-The show detailed how tobacco companies added reconstituted tobacco plant stems and leaves along with extracted nicotine to its cigarettes.
-This doctoring effectively controlled the dose of nicotine in cigarettes, and incidentally maintained the level of nicotine in "low-tar" cigarettes, assuring addiction.
+One trick was to "spike" cigarettes with extra doses of tobacco, adding reconstituted tobacco plant stems and leaves along with extracted nicotine to its cigarettes.
+This doctoring effectively controlled the dose of nicotine in cigarettes, and incidentally maintained the level of nicotine in the "low-tar" cigarettes, assuring addiction.
 Jack E. Henningfield, an expert on addiction from the National Institute on Drug Abuse at the NIH, called cigarettes the "crack cocaine form of nicotine delivery".
-This wasn't stunning news.
-The Surgeon General had declared nicotine additive in 1988.
+This wasn't stunning news since the Surgeon General had declared nicotine addictive in 1988.

 However Phillip Morris promptly sued ABC for libel and $10 billion dollars in compensatory and punitive damages.
 Phillip Morris was particularly defensive about ABC's assertion that cigarettes were "spiked".
-The company insisted that nicotine was not a drug.
-Even though the company's own scientists had said their "product" gave people "a pleasing sensory experience with mild pharmacology".
+They kept insisting that nicotine was not a drug, rather, as their scientists put it, a "product" that gave people "a pleasing sensory experience with mild pharmacology".

 Many experts thought the network would win the case.
-ABC's report hadn't specifically implicated any company, and Phillip Morris's libel claim was not obvious, since the company would need to prove both intent and malice.
+ABC's report hadn't specifically implicated any company, and Phillip Morris's libel claim was not clear-cut, since the company would have had to prove both intent and malice.
 ABC defended Day One in court for months, spending millions in legal fees.

 Meanwhile, Lowell Bergman of CBS's 60 Minutes was putting together another story, this one featuring Jeffrey Wigand, a biochemist from Brown & Williamson.
-Wigand was one of many company whistleblowers who had begun to speak out about the tobacco industry, working with the FDA on their investigation of the industry.
+Wigand was one of many company whistleblowers who had begun to speak out about the tobacco industry and worked with the FDA on their investigation of the industry.

 When Mike Wallace interviewed Wigand for CBS, the CEO's of seven major cigarette companies had just testified before Congressman Henry Waxman's (D-CA) Subcommittee on Health and the Environment.
-Each had said in almost identical statements that "nicotine is not addictive".
-But Wigand had headed up various research projects at Brown & Williamson and lobbied within B&W for safe cigarettes.
+Each had said in almost identical statements: "Nicotine is not addictive".
+But Wigand knew otherwise.
+He had headed up various research projects at Brown & Williamson and lobbied within his company, B&W, for safe cigarettes.
 He told Wallace that the CEO Thomas Sandefur had lied to Waxman's committee.
-B&W management knew that cigarettes were addictive, Wigand said, and used every opportunity to leverage research data that proved the addictiveness to sell their product.
+B&W management knew that cigarettes were addictive, Wigand said, and used every opportunity to leverage research data that proved their addictiveness to sell the product.
 He also described how scientists added ammonia to the cigarettes to assure that the lungs absorbed the nicotine more easily, and how carcinogenic additives like coumarin (one of 700 cigarette additives at the time) were added to cigarettes despite known toxicity.

 The Weak-Kneed Fourth Estate